dankox/zterm/README.md

 These commands are run in seperated containers called views.
 Each view has a refresh interval which is used to re-run the command specified for it.

 For example, user can have view where `ps -a` would run and another view where `remote tail localhost.log` would run.
-By default refresh interval is 5s, so every five seconds `ps -a` would be executed on local PC and output displayed in the first view and
-`tail localhost.log` would be executed on remote server and its output would be displayed in the second view.
+By default refresh interval is 5s, so every five seconds `ps -a` would be executed on local PC and output displayed in the first view, and `tail localhost.log` would be executed on remote server and its output would be displayed in the second view.

-This allows to execute multiple different commands which output is change in time and monitor them (as in the example with log file).
+This allows to execute multiple different commands where output is changed in time and monitor them (as in the example with log file).

-Views are stack on each other from top to bottom.
-Top view has the smallest position number (e.g.: 1), while bottom view has the biggest position number.
+Views are stacked on each other from top to bottom.
+Top view has the smallest position number (e.g.: 1), while bottom view has the largest position number.
 Position number can be changed in configuration file.

 zTerm has builtin console, where user can configure what should be displayed in views and highlight specific words or lines.